microsoft/CSS-Exchange/README.md

 QueueInformationThisServer - Collects the Queue Information from the Server.

-ReceiveConnectors - Collects the Recive Connector Information from the Server.
+ReceiveConnectors - Collects the Receive Connector Information from the Server.

 SendConnectors - Collects the Send Connector Information from the ORG.